 These are the 4 Streams of the Simple Rule.
 Using the Simple Rule for a season means making an agreement with friends to open up the flow of those four streams in your own life.
 The Simple Rule begins with a question to a friend:

-“Because of what I have known so far of the love of Jesus, I want to grow in the way of love, the way of worship, the way of simplicity and the way of soul-friendship.
+“Because of what I have known so far of the love of God and Jesus, I want to grow in the way of love, the way of oneness, the way of simplicity and the way of soul-friendship.
 Brother/Sister, can you and I help each other do these things?”

 The Way of Love is about: